The Samsung Unified Linux Driver Repository

 Selecting Packages to Install

 This is a quick guide to get most people up and running.
 If you need additional information, look at the question pages linked at the top of this page or the repository information.
 Note to long-time users or those following older forum posts about packages: the samsungmfp-* packages have been replaced by suld-* and are somewhat simplified.
-Although they will still appear in the package list, they simply depend on the new packages to enforce the transition.

 - To install the driver for printing and scanning (if your printer has a scanner), select one of the suld-driver-* packages to install.
 Chances are that the suld-driver-4.00.39 package will work for you.
 The latest releases are suld-driver-4.01.17, which drops support for some printers but includes support for the new Xpress line, and suld-driver2-1.00.06, which adds arm support and a few additional printers but is not compatible with most of the other packages.
 Check the list of supported printers if the driver does not seem to be working for you.
 Regardless of the particular package installed, you will then need to set up the printer using any printer management tool (the default one in your distribution, the CUPS web interface, or the Samsung Configurator).